MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 ## Rule ordering

 The **Rules** page shows a list of the published rules that are configured for the assessment.
 The order that the rules are listed in affects the order that they are evaluated in.
-An event runs through each rule condition, in order, until a condition is matched.
-The selected rule is then evaluated.
-If the rule returns a decision, no further rules are evaluated.
-If the rule does not return a decision, the behavior is dependent on what you previously selected as the **rule evaluation behavior** in **Rules settings**.
+To reorder the rules, simply drag and drop the rule in its desired position, and click **Save**.

-For information about how to reorder rules on the **Rules** page, see the [Change the order of a rule](rules.md#change-the-order-of-a-rule) section later in this topic.
+An event is evaluated against each rule condition, in order, until a condition returns **True**.
+Each of the clauses in the selected rule are then evaluated.
+If one of these clauses returns a decision, no further rules are evaluated.
+If none of these clauses return a decision, then either the transaction will by default be approved, or the next published rule with a matching condition will be evaluated.
+This behavior is dependent on what is selected as the [rule evaluation behavior](rules.md#rule-evaluation-behavior) in **Rules settings**.

 ## Create a new rule